Research students' CPGS First Year Report: the PhD Proposal

 The report will be considered by the Degree Committee which will make its recommendations on the registration of the student to the Board of Graduate Studies.

 In those cases where the student's progress is wholly inadequate, the supervisor should give them a written warning, by 15 September (or the appropriate corresponding date - 15 December or 15 March), that they are in danger of termination, with copy to the Secretary of the Degree Committee.

+The word limit is a maximum; it is not a target.
+Successful PhD Proposal documents can be significantly shorter than the limit.
 Writing within the word limit is important.
 It is part of the discipline of producing reports.
-When submitting reports/dissertation, students will be required to sign a Statement of Word Length to confirm that your work does not exceed the limit of length prescribed in Regulation 3 (above) for the CPGS examination.
+When submitting reports (and the final PhD dissertation), students will be required to sign a Statement of Word Length to confirm that the work does not exceed the limit of length prescribed (above) for the CPGS examination.